Served: More than 30 years

-During 1896 he was credited with finding the clue that led to the identification of Pearl Bryant’s headless body (a notorious tristate murder case).
+During 1896 he was credited with finding the clue that led to the identification of Pearl Bryan’s headless body (a notorious tristate murder case).
 Sheriff Plummer pulled the lever at the hanging of the murderers, Scott Jackson and Alonzo Walling, in 1897.
-They were the last to be hung from the gallows behind the Campbell County Courthouse on York Street.
+They were the last criminals to be hung from the gallows behind the Campbell County Courthouse on York Street.

 He later returned to the Campbell County Sheriff’s Office; we believe as chief deputy and/or sheriff’s spokesman.
 When it came time to delegate a menial task, he sometimes took care of it himself.

 On October 26, 1917, Deputy Plummer was transporting Lone Star, an American Indian, to the Southern Railway Station in Ludlow for transport to the Frankfort Penitentiary.
 At the intersection of Fourth Street and Madison Avenue in Covington, the Fort Mitchell streetcar struck his vehicle.
 Both Deputy Plummer and Lone Star were injured and rushed to St. Elizabeth Hospital.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Museum Director at firstname.lastname@example.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.